nurgalive/nurgavoice/API_DOCS.md

 ## Overview

-NurgaVoice is a FastAPI-based web application that provides audio/video transcription and AI-powered summarization services.
-The application uses WhisperX for speech-to-text conversion and Llama.cpp for text summarization.
+NurgaVoice is an AI transcription and summarization service that focuses on using open-source models and being open source itself.
+Built with FastAPI, it provides audio/video transcription and AI-powered summarization services using WhisperX for speech-to-text conversion and Llama.cpp for text summarization.

+**Key Features:**

+- **Open Source**: Built with and uses only open-source AI models
+- **Self-Hosting Ready**: Designed for easy self-deployment and hosting
+- **Privacy First**: Values your privacy and does not store your files or logs, just like your favorite VPN provider
+- **Simple & Accessible**: No registration required - just upload and process

 ## Base URL